Caregiver Support Groups

 The support group aims to provide participants with practical information and resources for treatment, fight anxiety or other psychological issues, find new coping methods, teach caregivers how to communicate with their loved ones, and provide hope and empowerment.

 Their online support groups happen through message boards that are password-protected and are all led by professionals who guide and support caregivers.
-All you have to join is complete a registration process that can take up to three days.
+All you have to do to join is complete a registration process that can take up to 3 days.
 The groups are open 24 hours a day and anyone in the United States, Puerto Rico, or other U.S. territories can post on the message boards.

-CancerCare also offers in person or live conferencing support groups to those living in New York or New Jersey.
-There are a myriad of other support group programs that you can find here.
+CancerCare also offers in-person or live conferencing support groups to those living in New York or New Jersey.
+There are plenty of other support group programs that you can find here.

 Mesothelioma